emyu10/bit-mic/Java Programming/Revision.md

 - If cloning is not supported, ```CloneNotSupportedException``` will occur.
 - The clone method is inherited from the ```Object``` class.
 - ```clone()``` method saves us from the trouble of creating an exact copy of the object.
-- Object cloning is useed to avoid extra processing when we create objects using the ```new``` operator.
+- Object cloning is used to avoid extra processing when we create objects using the ```new``` operator.

 ## Inner classes
 ## Proxies